That-Guy-Jack/HP-ILO-Fan-Control/README.md

 4. Once the flash has completed shudown your system and unplug it.
 Make sure to Switch the ilo back out of maintainance mode.

 5. Configure The autofan.sh in the / directory.
-Replace all YOURPASSWORD, YOURUSERNAME and YOURILOIP with the correct info.
+Replace Your Password, Your username and Your ilo ip with the correct info.
 Once done save and exit.

 7. Run systemctl daemon-reload and systemctl start autofan to activate the scripts